 Option Description System Time Enables you to set the time on the system.
 System Date Enables you to set the date on the system.
 Asset Tag Specifies the asset tag and enables you to modify it for security and tracking purposes.
 Keyboard NumLock Enables you to set whether the system boots with the NumLock enabled or disabled.
-This option is set to On by default. (i) NOTE: This option does not apply to 84-key keyboards.
+This option is set to On by default.
+NOTE: This option does not apply to 84-key keyboards.
 F1/F2 Prompt on Error Enables or disables the F1/F2 prompt on error.
 This option is set to Enabled by default.
 The F1/F2 prompt also includes keyboard errors.
 Load Legacy Video Option ROM Enables you to determine whether the system BIOS loads the legacy video (INT 10H) option ROM from the video controller.
 Selecting Enabled in the operating system does not support UEFI video output standards.
 This field is available only for UEFI boot mode.
 You cannot set the option to Enabled if UEFI Secure Boot mode is enabled.
 In-System Characterization Enables or disables In-System Characterization.
 This option is set to Disabled by default.
-The two other options are Enabled and Enabled - No Reboot. (i) NOTE: The default setting for In-System Characterization is subject to change in future BIOS releases.
-When enabled in System Characterization (ISO) executes during DOST upon detecting relevant characterization in the system Characterization of the system Characterization is subject to change in future BIOS releases.
+The two other options are Enabled and Enabled - No Reboot.
+NOTE: The default setting for In-System Characterization is subject to change in future BIOS releases.
+When enabled, In-System Characterization (ISC) executes during POST upon detecting relevant changes in

-When enabled, In-System Characterization (ISC) executes during POST upon detecting relevant change(s) in system configuration to optimize system power and performance.
+When enabled, In-System Characterization (ISC) executes during POST upon detecting relevant changes in system configuration to optimize system power and performance.
 ISC takes about 20 seconds to execute, and system reset is needed for ISC results to be applied.
 The Enabled - No Reboot option executes ISC and continues without applying ISC results until the next time system reset occurs.
 The Enabled option executes ISC and forces an immediate system reset so that ISC results can be applied.
 It takes the system longer to be ready due to the forced system reset.
 When disabled, ISC does not execute.